 This logo is known as the Block/Erie PA U.S.A. and these date from 1930-1939.
 Notice the lack of a heat ring that was seen on the older pieces.

 This is a Griswold block logo cast iron skillet with heat ring, circa 1920 to 1930.
 The size is a rare #5 - 7 7/8 x 1 3/4.
 Marked "5" on the handle and "CAST IRON SKILLET 5 GRISWOLD ERIE, PA., U. S. A. 724 A" on the bottom.
 There are 15 skillets in this style (block logo w/heat ring) and only 4 sizes are rarer than the #5!

 Priced at $594.95.[!brand:Griswold block logo heat ring!][!material:cast iron!][!size:rare #5 skillet!]

 The name "Wagner" did not appear on skillets after 1922.
 When you find one like this #10 shown above you are looking at an old piece.
 The Sidney, O. stands for Sidney Ohio.

 The Wagner Manufacturing Company was founded in Sidney OH in 1891.
 It became one of the two largest makers of cast iron cookware along with Griswold and continued to be a family owned company until the mid 1950s.
 After being sold to the Randall Company, Griswold was also acquired in 1957 (you can find pieces with both markings).
 In the years that followed a series of transactions took place that ended up seeing the Sidney foundry close in 2000.

-A Wagner cast iron skillet seems like the iron is a little thinner, but it works great!
+In a Wagner cast iron skillet, the iron is a little thinner, but it also requires less heat.
 It might not be widely considered the best cast iron skillet, but it is widely considered to be far better than the "Lodge Logic" stuff found in stores today.
 Also, a Wagner cast iron skillet usually runs a lot cheaper than Griswold on ebay.